yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ## Installing content inside the container.

 As a good design principle, containers only have the bare minimum installations just to perform desired tasks. so if you want to explore the content inside the container, some tools may be missing.
-For example *fastqc* container does not have vim edior, let's install vim editor here by going inside the container via. *docker exec* command:
+For example, *fastqc* container does not have vim edior, let's install vim editor here by going inside the container via. *docker exec* command:

 ```bash
 docker exec -it <661c6dd59> bash # this will let you go insisde fastqc container as mentioned above